-Suppliers who are Registered Dealers in Controlled Oil (RDCOs) should make their customers aware of the rule changes and prevent them from purchasing more red diesel than can be used before then.
+Suppliers who are Registered Dealers in Controlled Oil (RDCOs) should make their customers aware of the rule changes and no longer supply them with red diesel.

 6. What action will HMRC take if they find red diesel in plant and equipment being used for construction work?

 HMRC officers may carry out checks on any plant and equipment using diesel to confirm the correct fuel is being used.